kremalicious/blog/README.md

 Styling happens through a combination of basic global styles and on components level either through CSS modules or CSS in `<style>` tags within Astro components.

 Content lives under `content/` and Astro creates a content collection for each subfolder, which are then queried in components.
-Every post is a folder with a markdown file and all respective post assets colocated inside.
+Every post is a folder with a markdown file and all respective post assets co-located inside.

 Retrieving content collections will enrich every post's frontmatter metadata, like extracting date and slug from the post folder name, or exif extraction for photos.